 Sales returns and allowances journal

-Sales returns and allowances journal is a special journal maintained to record the return of inventory from buyers or any allowance granted to them.
-In normal course of business, when customers receive damaged, defective, low quality or otherwise unwanted goods, they may return them to the seller or have the option to retain them at a reduced price.
+The sales returns and allowances journal is a special journal maintained to record the return of inventory from buyers or any allowance granted to them.
+In the normal course of business, when customers receive damaged, defective, low-quality, or otherwise unwanted goods, they may return them to the seller or have the option to retain them at a reduced price.

 Sales returns occur when a customer does not accept goods and returns them to the seller for a full refund or credit.
-Sales allowance occurs when a customer chooses to accept such goods but at a reduced price.
+A sales allowance occurs when a customer chooses to accept such goods but at a reduced price.

-Any difference between invoice price and reduced price (i.e., the price that is finally received from customer) is known as allowance.
-This allowance should not be confused with sales discount which is initially entered in cash receipts journal at the time of receiving cash from buyers.
-The sales allowance is granted to buyers for above mentioned reasons whereas sales discount is granted for quick and timely payments.
-Moreover, two separate accounts are dedicated in general ledger to account for each.
+Any difference between invoice price and reduced price (i.e., the price that is finally received from the customer) is known as allowance.
+This allowance should not be confused with the sales discount, which is initially entered in the cash receipts journal at the time of receiving cash from buyers.
+The sales allowance is granted to buyers for the above-mentioned reasons, whereas the sales discount is granted for quick and timely payments.
+Moreover, two separate accounts are dedicated in the general ledger to account for each.

-In a company’s general ledger, both sales returns and sales allowances are recorded in a single account known as sales returns and allowances account.
-By nature, this account is a contra revenue account and its balance is deducted from sales revenue when the income statement is drawn.
+In a company’s general ledger, both sales returns and sales allowances are recorded in a single account known as the sales returns and allowances account.
+By nature, this account is a contra revenue account, and its balance is deducted from sales revenue when the income statement is drawn.

 Journal entry for sales returns and allowances

-When a customer returns goods or an allowance is allowed to him, the seller prepares a credit memorandum (abbreviated as credit memo) containing the information about type, quality, quantity, price and invoice number of goods being returned by the buyer.
-The original copy of this credit memo is sent to the buyer to intimate him that the return or allowance has been approved and his account has been credited.
-A duplicate copy of the memo is kept by the seller which acts as a source document for recording journal entry relating to returns and allowances.
-A sales memo is also often referred to as “credit note”.
+When a customer returns goods or an allowance is allowed to him, the seller prepares a credit memorandum (abbreviated as a credit memo) containing the information about the type, quality, quantity, price, and invoice number of goods being returned by the buyer.
+The original copy of this credit memo is sent to the buyer to inform him that the return or allowance has been approved and his account has been credited.
+A duplicate copy of the memo is kept by the seller, which acts as a source document for recording the journal entry relating to returns and allowances.
+A sales memo is also often referred to as a “credit note.”

-There are two approaches for making journal entries of transactions involving sales returns and allowances.
+There are two approaches for making journal entries of transactions related to sales returns and allowances.
 A company may choose any approach depending on its volume of returns and allowances transactions during the year.
-The first approach is to record returns and allowances in general journal and is appropriate for companies with only a few returns and allowances during the year.
-The second one is to recorded these transactions in a special journal known as sales returns and allowances journal.
-This approach is more convenient for companies that experience too many such transactions during the year.
+The first approach is to record returns and allowances in the general journal, which is appropriate for companies with only a few returns and allowances during the year.
+The second one is to record these transactions in a special journal known as the sales returns and allowances journal.
+The second approach is more convenient for companies that experience too many such transactions during the year.

 Format and posting of sales returns and allowances journal

-The number of columns used in a sales returns and allowances journal usually differ from one organization to another depending on their information requirements and nature and size of business.
-However, the following format can be used for the sake of common understanding of recording sales returns and allowances transactions:
+The number of columns used in a sales returns and allowances journal usually differs from one organization to another depending on their information requirements and nature and size of business.
+However, the following format can be used for the sake of a common understanding of recording sales returns and allowance transactions:

 Sales returns and allowances journal format